-Reinforcing Data Security with Data Discovery and Classification
+Reinforcing Your Enterprise’s Data Security with Data Discovery and Classification

 Data is the most critical asset for any organization, and businesses cannot ensure its security if they are unaware of its existence and purpose.
 Challenges like perimeter-less networks, the constant movement of data, and evolving technologies make it complex for organizations to track and manage the storage and usage of data to secure it from unwanted leaks and breaches.
-A total of 4,145 breaches were recorded worldwide in 20211, exposing over 22 billion records .
+A total of 4,145 breaches were recorded worldwide in 20211, exposing over 22 billion records.
+More than 33 billion records will be stolen by cybercriminals in 2023 along, an increase of 175% from 20182.
 Expecting a further surge in these numbers in upcoming years, countries across the globe have started taking measures to strengthen their data security policies.

 Data Security: One of the many essential methods of evaluating and reducing the risks of malicious attacks, data security involves protecting data from unauthorized access or data theft.
 Data security refers to a set of controls or techniques that ensure the maintenance of confidentiality, integrity, and availability (the CIA triad) of data throughout its lifecycle.
 It also improves the organization’s visibility into its sensitive data and helps determine controls to facilitate complete Data Protection.